Skip to content

 Big-4 — for groups above AED 200M revenue

 For groups above AED 200-500 million revenue, multinationals with foreign parent reporting requirements, ADGM or DIFC-regulated entities, pre-IPO companies and groups whose foreign buyers require Big-4 audit.
 Big-4 brings global brand recognition, deep technical resources and the ability to scale on complex engagements.
-Fees run AED 40,000-90,000 for a single-entity Sharjah free-zone audit and AED 120,000-450,000+ for multi-entity groups.
+Fees are priced by scope, with a multi-entity group costing well above a single-entity Sharjah free-zone audit — request a scoped quote.

 Mid-tier — the AED 30-200M sweet spot

 For Sharjah SMEs in the AED 30-200 million revenue band, family groups with multi-entity structures and SMEs supplying large UAE corporates that expect a recognisable firm name on the audit opinion.
 Mid-tier brings partner-level access at lower fees than Big-4 with substantial technical depth.
-Fees run AED 18,000-45,000 for a single-entity audit and AED 50,000-150,000 for multi-entity groups.
+Fees are priced by scope, with multi-entity groups above a single-entity audit — request a scoped quote.

 Single-entity SMEs and Shams creatives

 For sub-AED 30 million revenue SMEs, single-entity free-zone tenants and Shams-licensed creative businesses where the partner-led relationship and lower fees matter more than brand.
-The MoE accreditation requirement filters out unaccredited boutiques — what remains are smaller firms with senior partner involvement on every engagement.
-Fees run AED 12,000-25,000 for a single-entity audit.
+The MoE accreditation requirement filters out unaccredited firms — what remains are smaller independent practices with senior partner involvement on every engagement.
+Fees at this tier are priced by scope — request a scoped quote.

 The Sharjah free-zone audit that runs smoothly is the one briefed in month nine, planned in month ten, fieldwork in month eleven, report in month twelve.
 The audit that blows up is the one started in month thirteen because the books were not closed and the schedules were not prepared.
 The auditor is not the problem — the accounting cycle is.
 Fix the cycle and the audit becomes a routine event.